RyanNsmt/nsmt.me/source/about/index.md

 I love [Free Software](http://www.gnu.org/philosophy/free-sw.en.html) (“Free” is like “free speech”, not “free beer”) and [GNU/Linux](http://www.gnu.org/gnu/gnu-linux-faq.en.html#why).

-I also love ACG and music.
+I also love ACG (an abbreviation for the Anime, Comic and Game) and music.
 [Rimi Nishimoto](https://ja.wikipedia.org/wiki/%E8%A5%BF%E6%9C%AC%E3%82%8A%E3%81%BF) is my favorite Bassist.

 ## About this website